Kindness to Animals has no Boundaries

 So I did the next best thing since they seemed safe enough in there.
 I went back home and got food.
 Then I began feeding them every day, twice a day.

-This went on for a while until they got used to me [See the video above to watch the puppies and mama greeting Deborah once they got to know her—it’s really cute.]
+This went on for a while until they got used to me.
 I found very nice homes for 3 of the pups but left 1 to stay longer with mama.
 He had gotten bitten very badly by a bigger dog.
 I didn't think he would make it.
 But he did.

 When he got stronger, he would still run from me when I came by.
 Sometimes I wasn’t sure where he ran to, but this time I heard his screams, they were so loud.
 I followed the sound to a bushy section of my neighbor’s yard.
 I couldn't get in as they had guard dogs who were out so I made a frantic call to Carlene, my neighbor, who told me thankfully that her son was home asleep.
 She called him and he was so helpful and gently disentangled the pup who was stuck in thick vines that were cutting into his skin [Click on the picture below to watch the neighbor cut away the vines from the puppy—amazing!]